Elizabeth Deane

 Elizabeth Deane is a writer, producer and director of documentary films for PBS, specializing in American history.
-Films and television programs she has been involved in include episodes of Vietnam: A Television History which received a Peabody Award, and Rock & Roll which not only received a Peabody Award but the American Society of Composers, Authors and Publishers Deems Taylor award, and episodes of the PBS series American Experience.
-She is based primarily at WGBH-TV in Boston, with work ranging from presidential politics to biographies and musical history.
+She is best known for Vietnam: A Television History, described by the New York Times as "a landmark in television journalism", as well as her many prizewinning films for the PBS series American Experience.
+Her limited series, Rock & Roll, was described by the Times as "as good as television gets."
+Vietnam won six Emmys.
+Both Vietnam and Rock & Roll received Peabody Awards.
+Her other works include presidential politics, biographies, and musical history.

 Career

-Early in her career, Deane wrote and produced three episodes of the 13-part series Vietnam: A Television History with Stanley Karnow as chief correspondent.
-The three episodes were titled "America's Mandarin", "Homefront USA", and "The End of the Tunnel".
-Vietnam won a Peabody Award and seven Emmy awards.
-Originally broadcast in 1983, the program was re-broadcast by the PBS history series American Experience in 1997.
+Vietnam, with Stanley Karnow as Chief Correspondent, drew PBS's largest audience to date.
+Deane, based at WGBH-TV in Boston, wrote and produced three episodes in the thirteen-part series: "America's Mandarin", "Homefront USA", and "The End of the Tunnel".
+Vietnam won six Emmy Awards, a Peabody Award, a George Polk Award, a DuPont-Columbia Award, and an Erik Barnouw Award from the Organization of American Historians.
+Originally broadcast in 1983, the program was rebroadcast as part of the PBS history series American Experience in 1997.

-In 1985, Deane was senior producer for Frontlines four-part series Crisis in Central America, which won a Peabody Award.
-She was senior producer for the 13-part series War and Peace in the Nuclear Age for WGBH in 1989.

-In 1995, she was executive producer for the PBS series Rock & Roll, a co-production of WGBH and the BBC.
-The ten-part documentary series, with former New York Times music critic Robert Palmer as chief consultant, traced the history of rock music from the 1950s through the early 1990s.
-It won a Peabody Award and the American Society of Composers, Authors and Publishers Deems Taylor award for excellence in music programming.
+Deane was also co-creator and executive producer for the PBS series Rock & Roll, a co-production of GBH and the BBC.
+The ten-part documentary series, with Rolling Stone and former New York Times music critic Robert Palmer as chief consultant, traced the history of rock music from the 1950s through the early 1990s.
+The New York Times deemed the series as "good as television gets".
+Rock & Roll won a Peabody Award and the American Society of Composers, Authors and Publishers Deems Taylor award for excellence in music programming.
 The program was also nominated for an Emmy.
 Under the BBC title of Dancing in the Street, the series was nominated for the BAFTA award.

+Prior to Rock & Roll, Deane was senior producer for Frontlines four-part series Crisis in Central America, which won a Peabody Award.
+She was senior producer for the 13-part series War and Peace in the Nuclear Age for GBH in 1989.

-Deane has produced many documentaries for the American Experience series including programs for its collection, The Presidents.
+Deane productions for the American Experience series include programs for its special collection, The Presidents.
 She was executive producer for "Nixon" in 1990, and wrote, directed and produced Part II of the three-part series.
 "Nixon" was nominated for an Emmy that year and won a Writers Guild Award for Deane in 1991.
 She was executive producer for "The Kennedys" in 1992, which won the Best Documentary award from the British Broadcasting Press Guild in 1993.
 The Presidents series won a George Foster Peabody Award in 1997.